-thing we eat, wear, and use in our daily lives.
+Tracks help transport nearly everything we eat, wear, and use in our daily lives.
 They are an essential part of our national economy.

 Types of Trucks

 The three main classifications of trucks are light, medium, and heavy.
 Most trucks are light or medium and are the types you commonly see as service trucks, pickup trucks, and delivery trucks.
 Heavy trucks include dump trucks and tractor trailers.